Amer Sports posts solid fourth quarter, hits annual sales record

 For the full-year to December 2018, Amer Sports reported net sales of 2.7 billion euros, up 7 percent in local currencies, with organic growth of 4 percent.

 For the twelve months, EBIT excluding IAC reached 231.2 million euros compared to 214.4 million euros last year, up 8.6 percent.
-Earnings per share excluding IAC were 1.23 euros compared to 1.18 euros, said the firm.
+Earnings per share excluding IAC were 1.23 euros compared to 1.18 euros.

 By category, apparel grew to be Amer's largest in 2018, with softgoods accounting for 40 percent of the company's overall sales for the year.